AlecM33/Werewolf/README.md

 <a href="https://expressjs.com/">Express.js</a> and <a href="https://socket.io/">Socket.io</a>.
 It runs as a containerized application
 via <a href='https://cloud.google.com/run'>Google Cloud Run</a>.

-There is no data persisted in any database.
+No data is stored persistently.
 The app is almost entirely stateless, with instances kept in sync via
 <a href="https://redis.io/">Redis</a>, specifically with the <a href="https://redis.io/docs/manual/pubsub/">pub/sub model</a>.
 The exceptions are a browser cookie and the <a href="https://nodejs.org/api/child_process.html">Node.js child processes</a> that are spawned to keep track of games with a timer, which are stored in an instance's memory and communicated to other instances if needed.
 In the end, it should not matter